seanpm2001/SeansLifeArchive_Images_Fridge/README.md

 > * Added the README version history section

 > * No other changes in version 1

+Version 2 (Sunday, January 24th 2021 at 8:31 pm)

+> Changes:

+> * Fixed a link in the index

+> * Updated the file history section

+> * Updaed the file info section

+> * No other changes in version 2

 Version 2 (coming soon)